Welcome To Our New Website!

-The Research Centre's human rights education project provides speakers, materials, teacher support, and teaching in-services for human rights education at the secondary level.
+The Research Centre's human rights education project provides speakers, materials, in-services, teacher support, and teaching for human rights education at the secondary level.

 The Research Centre responds to members of the public who call with questions about civil liberties and human rights.
 We receive hundreds of calls every year, and we provide information or refer callers to other resources.

 Research and Education - Not Advocacy